Five channel synchronised installation

 Lesions in the Landscape is a powerful multi-screen installation, exploring the impact of amnesia and the erasure of individual and cultural memory.
 The film reveals the devastating effects of amnesia on one woman and the striking parallels with the sudden evacuation of the inhabitants of St. Kilda in the North Atlantic in 1930.
 It examines the profound effect and wider implications of memory loss on identity, space and the capacity to imagine the future.

-Lesions in the landscape was filmed on Hirta, the main island of the St. Kilda archipelago, and in the seas around the island of Boreray and Stac Lee - the highest sea stack in Britain.
+Lesions in the Landscape was filmed on Hirta, the main island of the St. Kilda archipelago, and in the seas around the island of Boreray and Stac Lee - the highest sea stack in Britain.

 Lesions in the Landscape was first screened at FACT, Liverpool and CGP Gallery, London.
 It has since toured to Sydney, Australia and Toronto, Canada.